 - Click Next then Finish restore point.

-We hope you were able to bypass this error and your computer’s performance is now back to its optimal level.
+We hope you were able to bypass this error and that your computer’s performance is now back to its optimal level.

 Let us know of any other solutions you may have tried that worked for you in the comment section below.